 Elaine E. Demeri (nee Nitti), 80 of Charlotte, NC, formerly of Lincoln Park, NJ passed away peacefully on June 10, 2019.

 Relatives and friends are kindly invited to attend a Mass of Christian Burial for Elaine at St. Matthew's Catholic Church, 8015 Ballantyne Commons Parkway, Charlotte, NC on Friday June 14, 2019 at 11 AM.
 Friends are invited to arrive at 10:30 AM to visit with the family prior to Mass; and are also invited to a reception immediately following the service, to be held at the church.
-A Memorial Mass will be celebrated for Elaine at St. Joseph's Church in Lincoln Park this summer.
+A Memorial Mass will be celebrated for Elaine at St. Joseph's Church in Lincoln Park on Tuesday July 9 at 7 PM.
 Arrangements are in the care of Heritage Funeral & Cremation Services in Indian Trail, NC; 704-821-2960; and the Galante Funeral Home in Caldwell, NJ; 973-226-1801.

 Born in Brooklyn, NY to the late Anthony C. and Amelia Nitti, Elaine was a true New York kid.
 She frequented games of the Brooklyn Dodgers with friends, and played in the streets until her parents called her in for dinner.
 In that very neighborhood, she met and fell in love with her husband Anthony Demeri.
 After graduating from Bishop McDonnell Memorial High School in 1956, Elaine and Tony married in 1959 and soon after moved with their young family to the peaceful, close-knit suburb of Lincoln Park, where they lived together for many years before moving to Indian Land, SC in 2007.
 She was a longtime parishioner of St. Joseph's Church in Lincoln Park, and St. Matthews's Church in Charlotte.
 She was also a member of the Lincoln Park Swim Club, where she and her family made many lasting friends and beautiful memories.